 8. Don't hard sell

 Your blog will be part of your website, and of course, you'll want to highlight your services, but this will do you no favours.
 People don't want the 'hard sell' these days.
 They want to know more about you and what you think.
 Share your thoughts and opinions rather than use your blog as a selling tool.

 Offer your services to larger, more established blogs and guest write for them.
 Draft high-quality articles that will attract the attention of new readers and drive them to your blog.
 Tips and advice articles tend to work best, so share your expertise.

 Sign up to as many forums as possible and make sure you include a link to your blog in your post signature.
 Get chatting with like-minded individuals and be interesting, i.e. someone people will want to follow.
 If the opportunity naturally arises, share links back to any relevant blog posts.

 Every time you publish a new blog post, you should be telling the world about it.
 Get your blog listed on Ping-o-Matic!, a service that tells different search engines when your blog is updated.
 It's also worth submitting your blog to Google, to be sure your web pages are getting crawled.

 12. Link up to social media

 Get yourself on Twitter and Facebook, make friends, network and shout about your blog posts to your followers.
 To make life easier, you can set up an automated service using sites like Twitterfeed.com or some blogging platforms have ready-made widgets that do it automatically for you.
-Obviously, one tweet won't be very effective, so try to schedule tweets to run automatically throughout the day.
+One tweet won't be very effective, so try to schedule tweets to run automatically throughout the day.
 You can use Hootsuite or Tweetdeck for this.